 Jerry is a US Marine Corps Veteran who became an advocate for the homeless community when he found himself living on the streets.
 Jerry was one of the original champions calling for a tiny home village in Denver.
 Jerry is now in housing, but he continues to advocate for people living on the streets.

-Cole is an organizer, activator, and community builder.
+Cole is an organizer, activator, and community builder who serves as the Co-Director of CVC.
 He holds a Master of Divinity degree from Baylor University, is an ordained Mennonite Minister, and is a member of the Denver Catholic Worker Community.
 A moral commitment led Cole into his work among poor and marginalized people, where he found himself to have become a part of a community whose struggle became his own.

 Nathan Davis Hunt